tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 The defaultFieldSettings() Function
 ```````````````````````````````````
 This is an optional function.
 If your field requires some additional settings
-in the form of key/value pairs, that must be set when the field is added to
-a content type you can set those here.
-An example of where default
+that must be set when the field is added to a content type you can set
-settings are added will be shown later.
+those here.

 .. code-block:: php